 The importance of the documentation is stated in UCP 600 article 5 as follows:

 Banks deal with documents and not with goods, services or performance to which the documents may relate.

-In addition, every condition stated on the letter of credit form must be connected to a document.
-This point is also clearly indicated in UCP 600 article 14.
+In addition, every condition stated in the letter of credit must be connected to a document.
+This point is also clearly indicated in UCP 600 article 14 as below.

 If a credit contains a condition without stipulating the document to indicate compliance with the condition, banks will deem such condition as not stated and will disregard it.